 Training and Customer Service

 While not technically features of the app, training and customer service are important considerations when choosing which route planning software to choose.
 Ideally, given the round-the-clock nature of delivery service and time zone differences, you’ll want 24/7 live support included with your monthly plan.
 Comprehensive training is also vital to ensure a smooth and efficient transition to the new software by all that will be using the app.
-Many companies provide in-person training alongside live online training, webinars, and documents.
+Many companies provide in-person training alongside live online training, webinars, and documents for route planning tools.

 Fleet Management Capabilities

 For some companies, once you have many vehicles and are running a professional operation, you run into another problem: fleet management.
-Some regular applications do offer multi-vehicle functionalities, however for some, and you may want to consider a specialized fleet management software.
+Some regular applications do offer multi-vehicle functionalities.
+However, for some, and you may want to consider specialized fleet management software.

 A Review of the Top Three Courier Apps

-Now that you know what features are essential in an app, so let’s take a look at three companies that are rising to the top with their innovative apps.
+Now that you know what features are essential in an app let’s look at three companies rising to the top with their innovative apps.
 We’ve identified these as the top three apps based on their reputation within the industry.

 It’s an entirely reasonable question to ask about such simple solutions.
 Google Maps are exceptionally good at finding the optimal route from Point A to Point B. Unfortunately, the more ‘stops’ along a route, the less efficient Google is at finding the optimal route for your trip.
-The algorithm simply doesn’t provide that capability or business use.
-So, if you’re just looking to create a delivery route for your church’s yearly turkey dinner take-out or the such, Google Maps is a great solution.
+The algorithm doesn’t provide that capability or business use.
+So, if you’re looking to create a delivery route for your church’s yearly turkey dinner take-out or the such, Google Maps is a great solution.
 If, however, you’re running a delivery business and planning daily or weekly deliveries with more than ten stops on your routes, you’ll want to take a look at apps with your needs in mind.
-So below, we will cover the top three companies, and not include companies like route4me inc, road warrior pro, maps waze, and circuit.
+We will cover the top three companies below and not include companies like route4me inc, road warrior pro, maps Waze, and circuit.